Invictus Games Team U.S. - Wheelchair Basketball

-Retired U.S. Army Staff Sgt.
-Shawn Runnellis, shares a laugh with his significant other during a wheelchair basketball practice for the Invictus Games The Hague, Netherlands, April 19, 2022.
-The Invictus Games are composed of nearly 20 nations, over 500 military competitors, competing in 10 sporting events April 16-22, 2022.
+U.S. Air Force Master Sgt.
+Kenneth Guinn (left) and U.S. Air Force Tech.
+Sgt.
+Kevin Greene (right), pass word during a wheelchair basketball game for the Invictus Games The Hague, Netherlands, April 22, 2022.
+The Invictu s Games are composed of nearly 20 nations, over 500 military competitors, competing in 10 sporting events April 16-22, 2022.

 |Date Taken: